iree-org/iree/mkdocs/docs/bindings/c-api.md

 ## Concepts

-By default, IREE uses a Virtual Machine (VM) at runtime to interpret program instructions on the host system.
+By default, IREE uses its own tiny Virtual Machine (VM) at runtime to interpret program instructions on the host system.
 VM instructions may also be lowered further to LLVM IR, C, or other representations for static or resource constrained deployment.

 The VM supports generic operations like loads, stores, arithmetic, function calls, and control flow.
 It builds streams of more complex program logic and